VictoryfarmsKE/client-server-scripts/Client.md

 This script handles various actions related to stock order reviews and fleet allocations.
 When the form is submitted or refreshed, it triggers functions to create fleet allocations and manage custom buttons based on the document's status.
 Additionally, it defines a `get_items` event to fetch items from 'Material Request' or 'Region Stock Allocation', populating the 'items' table with relevant data.
 The script also includes a loader animation for visual feedback during asynchronous operations.
 Functions `create_fleet_allocation` and `create_stock_entry` handle specific actions i.e creating fleet allocation documents and stock entries.

-#### **Server methods used**

-**Fetch Stock Allocation Items** This method retrieves items for stock allocation based on the specified warehouse and transaction date.
-It first determines whether the warehouse has child warehouses and compiles a list of all relevant warehouses.
-It then fetches stock order reviews and material requests for these warehouses, gathering items that match pending or submitted material requests.
-The items, including their allocation details and associated warehouses, are returned for further processing.

-**Fetch Stock Request Items** This method fetches stock request items for a given warehouse, company, and transaction date.
-It builds a list of warehouses, including child warehouses, and retrieves material requests that match the specified criteria.
-For each material request, it gathers the requested items, their quantities, and associated warehouses.
-The resulting list of items is returned, providing the necessary data for stock requests.

-**Create Fleet Allocation** This method creates a fleet allocation document based on the 'Stock Order Review' document.
-It checks if the document's status and source match the criteria.
-It then identifies the destination branches and calculates the total quantity for each branch.
-A new 'Fleet Allocation' document is created, and items are appended with their respective quantities.
-If the document is successfully created, the status of the 'Stock Order Review' is updated to 'Fleet Allocated'.

-**Create Stock Entries LC to Branch** This method creates stock entries for transferring materials from the local company (LC) warehouse to branch warehouses.
-It first fetches the fleet allocation document associated with the stock order review and verifies the necessary warehouse details.
-For each branch in the fleet allocation, it creates a new stock transfer entry, specifying the source and destination warehouses.
-Items are allocated and added to the stock entry based on the allocation quantities.
-The stock transfer entries are inserted, completing the material transfer process.

 #### **3. Sum Qtys and crate number**

 This script is designed to enhance inventory management by automatically calculating and updating custom fields for total weight and the number of crates during the stock entry process.
 When the form is loaded and the document is in draft status (`docstatus` 0), the script iterates through the items, summing up the quantities of all items except crates and counting the crates based on a specific field (`vf_crate_no`).
 The calculated total weight and crate count are then displayed in custom fields on the form.
 This automation ensures accurate tracking of inventory metrics, streamlining the logistics and stock handling processes, and aiding in efficient warehouse management.